ItradeLQ/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

 Observe the following:
-- ICMP Traffic
+- Internet Control Messaging Protocol (ICMP) Traffic
-- SSH Traffic
+- Secure Shell Protocol (SSH) Traffic
-- DHCP Traffic
+- Dynamic Host Configuration Protocol (DHCP) Traffic
-- DNS Traffic
+- Domain Name System (DNS) Traffic
-- RDP Traffic
+- Remote Desktop Protocol (RDP) Traffic

 <h2>Actions and Observations</h2>

 1. In this demonstration two virtual machines will be created using Microsoft Azure.
-One Virtual Machine (VM) will use Ubuntu Linux, and the other Windows 10 as its operating system (OS).
+One Virtual Machine (VM) will be used for Ubuntu Linux, and the other Windows 10 as its operating system (OS).
 For the Virtual Machines sizes, I went with 2vcpus | 16GiB for more processing power.
 Once both VMs are set-up, go ahead and login to the Windows 10 version.
 Download and Install [WireShark](https://www.wireshark.org/download.html).

 <a href="https://imgur.com/NjAe6T7"><img src="https://i.imgur.com/NjAe6T7.png" title="source: imgur.com" /></a>